srl-labs/nornir-srl/README.md

 This is the easiest way to get started.
 It requires [Docker](https://docs.docker.com/get-docker/) and optionally  [Containerlab](https://containerlab.dev/) to be installed on your system.

-> NOTE: if you have issues connecting to the docker network of containerlab, make sure proper `iptables` rules are in place to permit incomming traffic on the docker network interface.
+> NOTE: if you have issues connecting to the docker network of containerlab from the `srl-fcli` container that uses the standard bridge `docker0`, make sure proper `iptables` rules are in place to permit traffic between different Docker networks, which is **by default blocked**.
 For example, on Ubuntu 20.04, you can use the following command:

 ```
 iptables -I DOCKER-USER -o docker0 -j ACCEPT -m comment --comment "allow inter-network comms"